joleel3389/sep10-freedom-project/blog/entry01.md

 ---

 I'm currently in the first stage of the engineering design process, defining the problem.
+The problem that I'm trying to address is how technology is applied in badminton.
+I hope to be able to address what technologies are used in badminton, to eventually end my project with a well-informed project about how we can connect technology to badminton.

 [Next](entry02.md)